Book Now

 1) Tenzing-Hillary Airport, Lukla:

-First on the list of any trek in the Everest region must be the Tenzing-Hillary airport which is regarded as the most dangerous airport in the world.
+First on the list of any trek in the Everest region must be the Tenzing-Hillary airport, which is regarded as the most dangerous airport in the world.
 So much so that only a few pilots are allowed to operate the flights here.
-Situated in the heart of the rocky Himalayas in Lukla, this airport basically has a small airstrip in the name of runway, and while it is challenging and slightly scary to land here, you will also get equal adrenaline rush.
+Situated in the heart of the rocky Himalayas in Lukla, this airport basically has a small airstrip in the name of a runway, and while it is challenging and slightly scary to land here, you will also get an equal adrenaline rush.
 Starting point for all the treks of the Everest region, this airport sets the grand stage for your thrilling trek that lies ahead.
 Also, you can enjoy stunning Himalayan views from your flight.

 2) Sherpa People and Their Culture: